SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

 ### MRAugment
 ![MRAugment](./img/MRAugment.png)
-[MRAugment](https://arxiv.org/abs/2106.14947) is a data augmentation technique for MRI reconstruction.
+[MRAugment](https://arxiv.org/abs/2106.14947) is a data augmentation technique for MRI reconstruction that operates in the image domain.
+It performs two types of augmentations: pixel-preserving augmentations, which include flipping, translation by integer pixel values, and rotation; and general affine augmentations, which include translation by arbitrary coordinates, arbitrary rotations, scaling, and shearing.

 It offers all the benefits of data augmentation to MRI reconstruction models.
 It can make it possible to achieve the effect of training with a larger dataset even with a small dataset.
 Through this, it improves generalization to unseen MRI scanners and prevents overfitting issues common in a small dataset settings.

-### Data Augmentation
+### Data Augmentation through Creating New Masks
 Since we used a Mixture of Experts (MoE) strategy that combines submodels specialized for specific accelerations, we had to use data with specific accelerations exclusively when training each submodel.
 However, the challenge organizers provided only one acceleration mask per fully sampled data.
 As a result, if we used the dataset as it was, we had to use only a small portion of the dataset.
 To avoid this, we created new masks with various acceleration features, enabling the model to utilize the entire training dataset.

 ![DataAugmentation2](./img/DataAugmentation2.png)